Painters Insurance

 Workers’ compensation insurance

-Most states require workers' comp for painting businesses that have employees.
-It also protects sole proprietors from job-related medical costs excluded from health insurance.
+Most states require workers' comp for painters with employees.
+It also protects sole proprietors from job-related medical costs excluded from health insurance, such as falling off a ladder.

 BEST FOR